WINS-FM: 92.3 Now (2009–2014)

-At 4:45 p.m. on March 11, 2009, after playing a block of goodbye-themed or departure themed songs, ending with Nirvana's "All Apologies" (a near-bookend to the format's 2007 relaunch) and "Right Now" by Van Halen, WXRK began stunting with the sound of a ticking clock.
+At 4:45 pm on March 11, 2009, after playing a block of goodbye-themed or departure themed songs, ending with Nirvana's "All Apologies" (a near-bookend to the format's 2007 relaunch) and "Right Now" by Van Halen, WXRK began stunting with the sound of a ticking clock.
 At 4:55 pm, the station announced that K-Rock was moving to 92.3 HD2, and after an introductory package, officially flipped to a rhythmic-leaning CHR format, branded as 92.3 Now.
 The first song on Now was "Boom Boom Pow" by The Black Eyed Peas.
 Nick Cannon was morning host on the station from January 2010 to February 2012.

 By July 2012, major directional changes were made with a shift to a more mainstream Top 40 format.
 The station also added Ty Bentli for mornings.
 This would eventually become known as "Ty Loves NY."

 On November 8, 2012, a full 3 1/2 years after the launch of the Top 40/CHR format, the station changed call letters to WNOW-FM to match the Now moniker.
 This was made possible by a format and call-letter change at the former WNOW-FM in Gaffney, South Carolina.